reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 “Quiet nights,” replied the woman.
 “I'm Amy.”

 “Oat,” boomed the man in a deep bass.
-It was quite common on Geisler to introduce yourself with a nickname.
+It was common on Geisler to introduce yourself with a nickname.
 After all, she had done the same.

 Amy walked a few steps closer.
 “Quite a sight, this, up close.
 Have you been here long?
 What's the status?”